LostInBrittany/pwa-beers/step-01/README.md

 ## Add some routing

 Now we are going to add routing to our empty app.
-We begin by adding `app-route` to your dependencies:
+We begin by adding `app-route` to our dependencies:

 On `bower.json`:
 ```json